 In the event your vehicle is a total loss, this pays the difference between the current market value of your auto and the amount you still owe the lender.
-It's generally only available for brand new (or under one year) autos and motorhomes.
-Read more about Gap insurance at www.insurance.wa.gov.
+This coverage is generally only available for new cars.

 Custom equipment coverage